dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 does not have wide distribution, then one cannot anticipate consistent apprehension of meaning in those who see it -- it has not become normalized.
+- for someone to retransmit a meme, they need to assume that people on the receiving end get the joke. this is a belief about a normative distribution. (the same thing applies to jokes. what's the point in telling a joke if the other side can't piece together the informational dependencies required for the joke?)

 ####